 Skills and Experience (out of 3 Directors)

 Leadership and Governance Sector Experience

 Executive management 3 Investment management 3

 Corporate governance 3 Analysis and research 3

-Strategy 2 Resources/oil and gas 2
+Strategy 3 Resources/oil and gas 2

 Capital Markets Property 2

-Capital raising 3 Agribusiness 3
+Capital raising 3 People

-Securities markets 3 People
+Securities markets 3 Human resources 2

-Capital management 3 Human resources 2
+Capital management 3 Corporate

-Corporate actions 3 Corporate
+Corporate actions 3 Mergers and acquisitions 3

-Finance and Risk Mergers and acquisitions 3
+Finance and Risk Legal 2

-Accounting 2 Legal 2
+Accounting 2 Investor relations 3

-Risk management 3 Investor relations 3
+Risk management 3 Compliance 2

-Compliance 1

-The diverse qualifications, skills and experiences of the Directors, disclosed in the Company's latest 2017 Annual Report, and in the above Skills Matrix, represents a mix that the Board believes is appropriate to have reflected among its members.
+The diverse qualifications, skills and experiences of the Directors, disclosed in the Company's latest 2021 Annual Report, and in the above Skills Matrix, represents a mix that the Board believes is appropriate to have reflected among its members.
 The Board reviews its Skills Matrix at least annually.